rjmccabe/Cookbook/Why use ifundit.md

 ## ACE: Appreciation, Coaching, and Evaluation

-ACE, which stands for Appreciation, Coaching, and Evaluation, is an internal feedback and evaluation platform that sits at the heart of IBM’s recent Agile transformation.
+ACE, which stands for Appreciation, Coaching, and Evaluation, is an internal feedback and evaluation platform that supported IBM’s recent Agile transformation.
 It allows IBMers to solicit from and provide feedback to managers, teammates, and colleagues at the touch of a button.
 Envisioned as part of IBM's global updated performance review process, ACE encourages an Agile process of continual self-reflection and improvement.

 ACE began its relationship with ifundIT in 2015, during the Spring into Bluemix campaign.
 Since ACE was already available as a web app, the ACE team submitted a project for a mobile app they had been working on.
 Their project was funded through ifundIT, and as a result completed development of the app.
 Now, the entire platform – web and mobile app together – are part of IBM’s global strategy for its review system.